 I like to shoot with my camera up high above my head, or down low to the ground.
 A rotating screen is a nice feature to use occasionally for shooting your selfie too.

-You can get a great bundle that includes the camera body, the standard 18-55mm lens, memory card, small camera bag, and tripod.
-Right now, these bundles are going for less than $500.
+At the time of its release you could get a great bundles that included the camera body, the standard 18-55mm kit lens, memory card, small camera bag, and tripod.
+At the time of the original post on the SL1, those bundles were going for less than $500.
 That's a ton of camera equipment for the money.

 The best thing about the Canon Rebel SL1 cameras?
-Well okay, two things.
-They take great photos and they're fun to use!
+Well okay, three things.
+They take great photos, they're super cheap and they're fun to use!
 Shoot more Canon photos.
 Shoot better Canon photos.

 As an Amazon affiliate Canon Camera Geek receives a small commission from qualifying purchases, at NO added cost to you.